Juniper-SE/Apstra_IBA_Probes/README.md

 - OPSF Neighbor Check
   - Enhance the configlet, leverage Device-Context and add a Property-set

+- Re-size the images for better readability

+- Structure of the repo:
+  - Clean the content of some json files to focus only on the required elements.

 - Examples to add:
   - BFD telemetry (less important, since already documented)
   - RoCEv2

-- Structure of the repo:
-  - Clean the content of some json files to focus only on the required elements.

-- Add a nice picture in the front Readme (identity of the repo)

 ---